Coventry Moving Costs: What Affects Time and Pricing

 Parking accessPermit zones, unavailable bays, narrow residential streets, or long kerb-to-door carriesLonger walking distance and shuttling reduce items moved per hour, extending paid labour time

-Building layoutStairs without lifts, tight corridors, split levels, or distant liftsEach trip is slower and requires more handling, increasing total load/unload cycles
+Building layoutStairs without lifts, tight corridors, split levels, or distant liftsEach trip is slower and requires more handling, increasing total load and unload cycles

 Van size / moversLarger loads need larger vans or more movers; undersized vans cause extra shuttlesRight-sizing keeps loads efficient; under-sizing increases trips and hours